Semiclassical model of magnons in double-layered antiferromagnets: Abstract

 \section{Abstract}

-The stability of the double-layered antiferromagnets and their magnonic properties are investigated by considering two model systems, the linear chain (LC) and more complex chain of railroad trestle (RT) geometry, and a real example of chromium nitride CrN.
-The spin-paired order ($\cdots{+}{+}{-}{-}\cdots$) in LC requires an alternation of the ferromagnetic and antiferromagnetic (AFM) interactions, while analogous spin-paired order in RT can be stable even for all magnetic exchange interactions being AFM.
-The rock-salt structure of CrN evokes clear magnetic frustration since Cr atoms in face-centered cubic lattice form links to twelve nearest neighbors all equivalent and AFM.
-Nonetheless, the magnetostructural transition to an orthorhombically distorted phase below $T_\text{N} = 287$~K leads to a diversification of Cr-Cr links, which suppresses the frustration and allows for stable double-layered AFM order of CrN.
-Based on \textit{ab initio} calculated exchange parameters, the magnon spectra and temperature evolution of ordered magnetic moments are derived.
+The stability and magnonic properties of double-layered antiferromagnets are investigated using two model systems, a linear chain (LC) and a more complex chain of railroad trestle (RT) geometry, and the results are confronted with properties of the real material CrN.
+The spin-paired order ($\cdots{+}{+}{-}{-}\cdots$) in LC requires alternating ferromagnetic and antiferromagnetic (AFM) exchanges, whereas in RT, an analogous order remains stable even when all interactions are AFM within certain analytical constraints.
+The rock-salt structure of CrN evokes clear magnetic frustration since Cr atoms in a face-centered cubic lattice form links to twelve nearest neighbors (NNs) all equivalent and AFM.
+Nonetheless, the magnetostructural transition to an orthorhombically distorted phase below $T_\text{N} = 287$~K leads to four different NN Cr--Cr distances and consequently, to a large diversification of the exchange strength, which suppresses the frustration and allows for stable double-layered AFM order of CrN.
+This behavior originates from a competition at each NN link between Cr--Cr direct exchange and 90\textdegree{} Cr--N--Cr superexchange, both exhibiting specific power-law dependences on the interatomic distance.
+Finally, based on the \textit{ab initio} calculated exchange parameters, the magnon spectrum and temperature evolution of ordered magnetic moments are derived.